-A student must be immunized with Diphtheria, Tetanus, and Pertussis (DTaP) vaccine for entering a Utah kindergarten or early childhood program.
+A student enrolling in a Utah kindergarten through sixth grade or an early childhood program must be immunized with the Diphtheria, Tetanus, and Pertussis (DTaP) vaccine.

-Five doses of Diphtheria, tetanus, and pertussis (DTaP) vaccine are required for kindergarten entry.
+A student must receive five doses of the DTap.
 The first, second, and third doses must be administered a minimum of four weeks apart.
 The fourth dose must follow the third dose by a minimum of six months.